Student Achievement Metrics

 - Degree completion rate of 96% – 100% over the last five years.

 - Job placement rate of 94-100% three month post program completion.
 Although most students maintain full-time employment while in the Program, most graduates also report moving into new positions while in the Program or within six to twelve months after graduation.
-This finding is in keeping with the results of the 2013 alumni survey of graduates from 1979 to 2013, in which 94% of respondents either agreed or strongly agreed that completing the Program had helped them achieve their objectives when they enrolled.
-In addition, 80% were still working in health care.
+This finding is in keeping with the results of the 2018 alumni survey of graduates, in which 95% of respondents either agreed or strongly agreed that completing the Program had helped them achieve their objectives when they enrolled.
+In addition, 85% were still working in health care.

 - Student preparedness and satisfaction, as measured in the final Program evaluation.
-About 90% of 2013/14 respondents rated themselves as competent to very competent in all 14 critical competencies.
-One hundred percent said they were either satisfied or strongly satisfied with the Program.
-(2014/15 data will be available in January 2016.)
+About 90% of 2018 respondents rated themselves as competent to very competent in all 14 critical competencies.
+Ninety percent said they were either satisfied or strongly satisfied with the Program.

 Graduate Achievement Metrics

 Over the past five years, the job placement rate has ranged from 94-100%: